 SECTION 3.
-Article 6 of Chapter 105 is repealed.
+Article 6 of Chapter 105 of the General Statutes is repealed.

-SECTION 4.
+12 SECTION 4.
 G.S.
-105-241.1(e), as amended by Section 2 of this act, reads as rewritten:
+105-241.1(e), as amended by Section 2 of this act, reads 13 as rewritten:

-"(e) Statute of Limitations. - There is no statute of limitations and the Secretary may propose an assessment of tax due from a taxpayer at any time if (i) the taxpayer did not file a proper application for a license or did not file a return, (ii) the taxpayer filed a false or fraudulent application or return, or (iii) the taxpayer attempted in any manner to fraudulently evade or defeat the tax.
+14 "(e) Statute of Limitations. - There is no statute of limitations and the Secretary 15 may propose an assessment of tax due from a taxpayer at any time if (i) the taxpayer did 16 not file a proper application for a license or did not file a return, (ii) the taxpayer filed a 17 false or fraudulent application or return, or (iii) the taxpayer attempted in any manner to 18 fraudulently evade or defeat the tax.